Urinary tract infection - adults

 Most of the time you will need to provide a urine sample for the following tests:

-Blood tests such as CBC and a blood culture may be done as well.
+Blood tests such as complete blood count (CBC) and a blood culture may be done as well.

 You may also need the following tests to help rule out other problems in your urinary system: